JulieBlanc/pagedjs-phd-demo/README.md

     }
 ```

+**Be careful, remove the comment from your JSON file because JSON doesn't support comments.**

 #### Custom Script (handlers)

 You can add your custom Javascript.
 For this, use [handlers](https://pagedjs.org/documentation/10-handlers-hooks-and-custom-javascript/) from Paged.js [(see documentation)](https://pagedjs.org/documentation/10-handlers-hooks-and-custom-javascript/).
 Add your files in `/assets/js/` and load your custom file like this: